 What Will Happen If I Do Not Install Either Editor Plugin?

 In short, nothing.
-If you do not want to try and test the new Gutenberg editor then no further action is required right now.
+If you do not want to try and test the new Gutenberg editor then no further action is required right now. *This only applies whilst Gutenberg is a separate plugin.
+Once Gutenberg is built into the core of WordPress, you will need to install the Classic Editor plugin in order to disable Gutenberg.

-As a team, here at ThemeFusion HQ we are closely following development cycle and progress of Gutenberg.
-As has and always be the case, we are dedicated to delivering the best working experience to everyone who uses our product, with any new version of WordPress and/or for the release of Gutenberg.
+As a team, here at ThemeFusion HQ we are closely following the development cycle and progress of Gutenberg.
+As has and always will be the case, we are dedicated to delivering the best working experience to everyone who uses our product, with any new version of WordPress and/or for the release of Gutenberg.
 We will also be releasing up to the minute documentation for anything that Avada users need to be aware of for anything Gutenberg.

 It is difficult to make predictions about Gutenberg specifically, far too much of it is still unclear, not implemented or not even discussed with the wider WordPress community contributing to the project.